 Those exempt from either or both minimum wage or overtime rules include:

 Employers who use little to no outside labor

 Many “salaried” employees

 There is no FLSA limit to how many hours may be worked in total, either in a single day or in a workweek, as long as the employee is at least 16.
-The hours that are worked include all the time during which an employee must be on the premises of the employer, or on duty or at some other workplace prescribed by the employer or its agents.
+The hours that are worked include all the time during which an employee must be on the employer's premises, on duty, or at some other workplace prescribed by the employer or its agents.

 The FLSA rules are set out on official posters that must be displayed in the workplace so that employees know their rights.
 Moreover, employers must maintain time and pay records for all employees.
 It is acceptable for an employer to ask an independent contractor, as opposed to an employee, to keep track of his or her own time.

 The FLSA provides the most extensive child labor provisions of any federal or state law.
 It sets 14 years of age as the minimum age of employment, but it restricts both hours and the type of occupations that minors may work.
 The goal of these provisions is to protect minors’ rights to receive education and to pursue educational opportunities.
 Minors may not work in conditions that are detrimental to their health or safety.
 For example, people under age 18 may not work in any hazardous industry, including mining, excavating, operating power-driven equipment, or manufacturing explosives.

 If you are under 18 years of age. . .

 You are not allowed to work in any jobs that are considered hazardous

 If you are 17 or 18 you may work unlimited hours in any non-hazardous job